bmevprog/bmevprog.github.io/_posts/2024-08-04-non-academic-problem.md

 math: true
 ---

-In [CF 1986F: Non-academic problem](https://codeforces.com/contest/1986/problem/F) we are given a simple graph.
+In [CF 1986F: Non-academic problem](https://codeforces.com/contest/1986/problem/F) we are given a simple undirected graph.
 The graph is connected, meaning that every vertex can be reached from every other vertex.
 Our task is to ruin this property, as in "minimize the number of pairs $1 \leq u \lt v \leq n$, between which there exists a path".
 To do this, we are allowed to choose and remove a single edge.

 ## Understanding the Problem